 - Go to Dashboard and select Reports.

-- Select Newsletter reports or Autoresponder reports, depending on what type of message you want to check.
+- Select Email marketing, Autoresponders or Automation messages depending on what type of message you want to check.

-- On the Newsletter reports or Autoresponder reports page, select the linked list.
+- On the Email marketing, Autoresponders or Automation messages reports page, select the linked list(s).

 - Set the time range.